 For questions or to apply, contact Matthew Brown.

 Pilot and Small Grant Funding

-The center will offer two funding programs in the 2016–2017 academic year, a pilot projects program and a small grants program.
-These programs are designed to support a broad range of dissemination and implementation studies, and aim to support the development of projects to the point where they’re ready to compete for external funding.
+The center offers two seed funding programs for 2020-2021, a Pilot Projects Program and a Small Grants Program.
+These programs are designed to support a broad range of dissemination and implementation studies, and aim to support the development of projects to the point at which they’re ready to compete for external funding.

-Pilot grants will fund up to $30,000 direct costs for one year.
+Pilot grants fund up to $30,000 in direct costs for one year.

-Applicants must be Faculty Scholars at the Institute for Public Health, and must submit a Letter of Intent (LOI) by 5 pm (CST) on November 28, 2016.
-A set of forms for the pilot submission will be sent to PIs along with the LOI acceptance.
+Applicants must be Faculty Scholars at the Institute for Public Health, and must submit a Letter of Intent (LOI).
+A set of forms for the pilot submissions will follow to PIs along with the LOI acceptance.